 For any resident assessed to potentially be at the end-of-life, family/resident representative will be contacted by SW/Designee to allow visitation.
 Testing is not required for end-of-life visits — the facility will offer POC testing.
 Family will be screened, provided with PPE and escorted to resident’s room.

-- ALL visitors are strongly advised to show a negative test and/or be vaccinated.
+- ALL visitors are strongly advised to get vaccinated & boosted.

 - Visitors may be asked for ID as needed.

 - Staff Wearing a face mask: Healthcare personnel & facility staff shall wear a face mask and gloves while within six feet of residents & one another.

 - Limitation of non-emergency offsite appointments: non-medically necessary offsite appointments are canceled to prevent potential for exposure in the community.